malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

-AccessNumber added which increases each time the user clicks 'Start Worry Time'.
-This number needs to be cleared at midnight each day.

 - Add edge case for if a user does not input any worries at all
 - Notification when worry time starts (and any other notifcations deemed neccessary)